CrankyCereal/BigBluePrank/README.md

    - Windows: `World of Warcraft\_classic_\Interface\AddOns\`
    - macOS: `World of Warcraft/_classic_/Interface/AddOns/`
 3. Restart the game or reload your UI (`/reload`).

 ---

-## Usage
-1. All participants must install the addon.
-2. The tracked player’s name is set in the `BigBluePrank.lua` file under `playerNameToTrack`.
-3. Optional: Customize the messages in the `messages` array.

----